Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 Uri endpoint = new Uri("https://myaccount.cognitiveservices.azure.com");
 DefaultAzureCredential credential = new DefaultAzureCredential();

-ConversationsClient client = new ConversationsClient(endpoint, credential);
+ConversationAnalysisClient client = new ConversationAnalysisClient(endpoint, credential);
 ```

 Note that regional endpoints do not support AAD authentication.
 Instead, create a [custom domain][custom_domain] name for your resource to use AAD authentication.

 ## Key concepts

-### ConversationsClient
+### ConversationAnalysisClient

-The [`ConversationsClient`][conversationanalysis_client_class] is the primary interface for making predictions using your deployed Conversations models.
+The [`ConversationAnalysisClient`][conversationanalysis_client_class] is the primary interface for making predictions using your deployed Conversations models.
 It provides both synchronous and asynchronous APIs to submit queries.

 ### Thread safety